-Visiting the grounds was still an experience worth having.
+Visiting the grounds are an experience worth having.
 Just the approach to the castle grounds and drawbridge is interesting and aesthetic.
 In fact, I could have hung out on the drawbridge for a long time, just watching people, and their reactions to the castle.

 After crossing the bridge, we bought some bread at the castle bakery, and explored the grounds, walking the entire circumference using the land between the moats, and the defensive bridges.
 We stopped to feed the ducks, and read the informational signs which share more in depth history about the castle, in German, along the way.